 Before the procedure

-Before the bone marrow biopsy, a doctor or other healthcare provider will ask questions to ensure the safest care.
+Before the bone marrow biopsy, a doctor or other healthcare professional will ask questions to ensure the safest care.
 People may wish to prepare a list of questions and their medical history to speed up the process.

 A doctor may use an anesthetic during the procedure to numb the pain.
 People receiving anesthesia may need a friend or family member to drive them home afterward.